paigeweber13/mining-profit/README.md

 (slow) or create a precompiled system image.

-To demonstrate the speedup possible, consider the following example for gathering mining statistics and saving them to the SQLite database.
+To demonstrate the speedup possible, consider the following example for analyzing mining statistics using previously-gathered data.
 First, the code is run without a pre-compiled system image:

 ```
-riley-desktop-opensuse code/mining-profit ‹main*› » date && julia cli.jl -s && date
+riley-server code/mining-profit ‹main*› » time julia cli.jl -p
-Sun Sep 19 16:19:46 CDT 2021
   Activating environment at `~/code/mining-profit/Project.toml`
-Sun Sep 19 16:19:55 CDT 2021
-# Total runtime: 9 seconds
+Average Pool profitability:
+Dict{Any, Any}("ezil" => 4.311079369316805e-6, "miningpoolhub" => Inf, "flexpool" => 3.2907976861502096e-6)
+julia cli.jl -p  27.63s user 1.25s system 100% cpu 28.638 total
 ```

 Then, after creating a system image with `julia build.jl`:

 ```
-riley-desktop-opensuse code/mining-profit ‹main*› » date && julia --sysimage build/sys_miningprofit.so cli.jl -s && date
+riley-server code/mining-profit ‹main*› » time julia --sysimage build/sys_miningprofit.so cli.jl -p
-Sun Sep 19 16:25:52 CDT 2021
   Activating environment at `~/code/mining-profit/Project.toml`
-Sun Sep 19 16:25:54 CDT 2021
-# Total runtime: 2 seconds
+Average Pool profitability:
+Dict{Any, Any}("ezil" => 4.311079369316805e-6, "miningpoolhub" => Inf, "flexpool" => 3.2907976861502096e-6)
+julia --sysimage build/sys_miningprofit.so cli.jl -p  7.53s user 0.98s system 103% cpu 8.235 total
 ```

-This is a greater than 4x speedup, and at this point most of the runtime is surely just latency while waiting for web requests to be completed.
+This experiment shows nearly 4x speedup!
+For this reason, using a sysimage is recommended in a production environment.

 ## How to

-The method described above requires a julia repl and has significant overhead at launch, during which time the JIT compiler does its work.
-To use this tool in a production environment, consider pre-compiling the code as described below.
+The `./build.jl` script provides an easy way to build a sysimage.
+Follow these
+instructions:

-1. Make sure `PackageCompiler` is installed.
+1. Make sure `PackageCompiler` is installed
 2. In the root of this directory, run `julia build.jl` to create a precompiled package
-3. From now on, whenever you want to use the program, run `julia --sysimage build/sys_miningprofit.so cli.jl <args>` to take advantage of improved speeds.
+3. From now on, whenever you want to use the program, run `julia --sysimage build/sys_miningprofit.so cli.jl <args>` to take advantage of improved speeds
+4. If the code is changed (by pulling updates from git or through your own edits) then you will need to re-build the sysimage